ebuyakin/maichat/docs/tutorial.md

 Tip: Press F1 for the Help overlay.
 It includes the full key list and a compact CLI cheatsheet.
 Tip: Most interactive elements show tooltips; overlays include inline hints for their controls.

-## Context management: boundaries and reading
+## Context management: boundary & Reading Mode
 MaiChat splits long exchanges into parts for precise navigation and context selection.
-- Shift+O (View Mode): jump to the current context boundary.
+- o / Shift+O (View Mode): jump to the current context boundary (first in‑context pair) and center it.
-- Shift+R (View Mode): cycle reading position modes.

-This helps you see which parts of the conversation will be sent to the model and quickly adjust your focus.
+Reading Mode (toggled with r) is independent of the boundary; when enabled, each j/k navigation recenters the active part for sustained focus.
+Use it when reading long replies; turn it off to keep minimal scroll movement.

 Message counter (top-right):
 - Format X/Y — Predicted included / Visible pairs.
 X is what would go into the next request; Y is what’s currently visible after filtering.